Skip to content

-Answer – The Virginia Department of Health’s Division of Vital Records will recall current death certificate forms and provide you with the updated version of the same.
+Answer – The Virginia Department of Health’s Office of Vital Records will recall current death certificate forms and provide you with the updated version of the same.

 - Question – What if I have created the death certificate and the next party to sign the death certificate is not a EDRS user?

 Answer – In this case, you would electronically sign your portion of the death certificate and print it using a DROP TO PAPER function and follow the same procedure as followed for the current manual paper process.